Student Life and Services

 - provide students with sound academic advice and assist them in identifying their areas of weakness,

-- coordinate with career advisors to assess students’ interests through career assessment tools,
+- coordinate with career advisors to assess students’ interests through career assessment tools, and empower them to develop and implement an educational plan consistent with their interests and abilities, and

-Career Guidance Services
+Career Guidance & Placement Services

 - clarify their academic and career interests and choose the right major,